Representation at IAC BelCCI: Legal Services for Foreign Companies in Belarus

 Calculation of the Claim Amount

-A precise and transparent calculation of the total claim amount is required, including any interest, penalties, or additional costs being requested.
+We prepare a precise and transparent calculation of the total claim — including principal, contractual interest, penalties, and legal costs — ensuring every element is properly documented.

 5